-- Online: Monday, Jan.
-28 online registration is only available to Greenwich residents.
-To register online go to www.greenwichct.gov/webtrac and select "Activity Registration." - Mail-in: Monday, Feb.
-11- application should not be postmarked earlier than Feb.
-11 - In-person: Monday, Feb.
-25 at the Parks and Recreation Office.
-Non-residents may sign-up starting Monday, Feb.
-25. Registration closes Friday, April 12, or when the program has filled; space is limited.
+- Online: Monday, April 1 online registration is only available to Greenwich residents.
+To register online go to: www.greenwichct.gov/webtrac and select "Activity Registration". - Mail-in: Monday, April 22 application should not be postmarked earlier than April 22. - In-person: Monday, May 6 at the Town Hall Parks and Recreation Office until classes are filled.
+Non-residents may register beginning Monday, May 6.